Latest News

 Lunar Vanguard: A racial archetype for loporrits that’s focused on using Deadly Lancer to gain a resource for spell-like abilities.
 Trades out your blood of the dragon abilities and pole fighting, so try to avoid reach weapons.
 Suffers at the start of dungeon exploration and random encounters while traveling.
 Gets good at 7th level when they gain access to flight, making diving much easier to use.
 Potentially fantastic when they get Multi-Jump, as they can immediately spend the Gravitons they get to activate Super Jump to Deadly Lancer another target, netting the most daily uses of Multi-Jump out of every archetype.
 Link.

 Spear Warden: Trades in Deadly Lancer for Slayer’s Sneak Attack progression, using Jump as a gap-closer and flanking tool.
 Gains Spear Dancing Style as bonus feats, which are a popular choice for Two-Weapon Fighting builds as dragoon, as well as a pseudo group Outflank.
+They also get access to thief talents like Acrobatic Charge and Offensive Defense.
 If there’s no other melee in your party to provide flanking, this can still be a good option if you want to use Spear Dancing Style, but your party may have problems having a stable front line.
 Link.

 Spearmaster: A light-armored combo dragoon, has free trips, evasion, and access to fighter talents.
 For trip builds, this archetype may be the best way to go.
 Spamming Rising Drive and Leg Sweep is entirely viable, and you still have other combos versus enemies that can’t be tripped.
 Some of your combo finishers are very nice, such as Disembowel, Gungnir, Lance Barrage, Ring of Thorns, and Wheeling Thrust.
 If tripping or combos are not your thing, this archetype also gets a daily use flurry of blows class feature in Mirage Strike as well as Warrior Talents – one of the best talent lists in the system.
 Notably warrior talents don’t let you circumvent needing Fighter Training for fighter feats, but you can still pick up other combat feats.
 Trades out Jump and Deadly Lancer, so you can’t really use most of this handbook.
 Link.